Plumb

 6″ x 6″ x 24″Aluminum, concrete, fiber optic filament, LED lights, steel, cotton floss At the moment, art-making isn’t my full-time job.
 I work for the University of Alaska Fairbanks.
 This past summer UAF declared financial exigency due to state…

-This cake server is hand-pierced and formed from heavy, reclaimed copper pipe and copper wire.
+2019 2026 This cake server is hand-pierced and formed from heavy, reclaimed copper pipe and copper wire.
 The handle is riveted with brass.
-The patterns on these cake servers are inspired by patterns I remember seeing as a child when my mom…
+It is a design I’ve revisited often and enjoy making.
+By design, each are similar to the…

 Copper, kiln-cast glass1.5″ x 7.5″ x 1.5″ Home foundations in Interior Alaska often sit above the ground to keep the frozen earth below from thawing, and to allow for a foundation to be adjusted if the ground does move beneath…